mesosphere/dcos-docs-site/pages/1.9/deploying-services/package-api/index.md

 All routes may also be reached by users with the `dcos:superuser` permission.

-To assign permissions to your account, see [Assigning permissions](/1.9/security/ent/perms-reference/).
+To assign permissions to your account, see [Permissions Reference](/1.9/security/ent/perms-reference/).

 ## Resources